5 min read

 Storytelling can bring dull facts to life and create stronger engagement between a speaker and the people they’re trying to reach.
 You can use stories to change employees’ opinions, shape their feelings and ultimately guide their actions.

 To help you become a more effective storyteller and start improving internal communications, follow these four tips:

 If you want your employees to relate to your story, you need to make it about a real person.
 In my example, I used myself because I’m writing to HR professionals.
 But what I’ve found to work when communicating with my workforce is to use a story about a fellow employee, for example how they’ve used a new benefit or employee recognition programme, or taken part in a learning course.
-This helps them see the human side and engage with the message and begin improving internal communications from the get-go.
+This helps them see the human side, engage with the message and begin improving internal communications from the get-go.

 We all love a hero and hearing about how they overcame obstacles and succeeded in their mission.
 By using real or fictional characters to tell a hero’s journey, you can help your employees connect emotionally with the message and visualise the possible outcomes.
 In my example, I was the hero, but for your stories, you may want to use your own employees as heroes, which conveys the message that if their peers can do it, so can they.
 Don’t forget that a hero’s journey involves a beginning, middle and end, so be sure to include all three parts of the journey.